 - Visible broken or cracked CV joint boot which can be ween if you look under the car at the CV joint with a flashlight.

-If you experience unnatural vibrations, clinks, clunks we highly recommend bringing your vehicle in for service as soon as possible.
+If you experience unnatural vibrations, clinks, clunks we highly recommend bringing your vehicle to our auto repair shop as soon as possible.
 Those indicators are a good sign that your CV joints may already be damaged or failing.

 At Trans Tech Auto & Truck our ASE Certified mechanics provide exceptional drivetrain services and repairs.
 Make an appointment to have your drivetrain inspected today.